Nevue Fine Art Marketing

 Color Management Tools

 In addition to giving you the tools to enhance and refine your images, Adobe Photoshop allows you to manage colors accurately.
-This is especially important if you’re using multiple devices (such as a printer and a monitor) that may have different color capabilities or settings.
+This is especially important if you use multiple devices (such as a printer and a monitor) with different color capabilities or settings.
 With Photoshop, you can easily adjust color settings so that everything looks consistent across all devices – this ensures that colors are displayed accurately on both monitors and prints alike.

 File Formatting Options